Characteristics and evaluation methods of Meiji NPS

 About the Meiji NPS for Older Adults

-The Meiji NPS for Older Adults is a scientific evaluation method for the nutritional value of products, with special consideration given to frailty among the older generation in Japan.*5 It was designed based on Meiji NPS for Adults, but iron and saturated fatty acids were removed from the nutritional component list because of their lack of relationship with frailty based on previous evidence.
+The Meiji NPS for Older Adults is a scientific evaluation method for the nutritional value of foods, with special consideration given to frailty among the older generation in Japan.*9*10 It was designed based on Meiji NPS for Adults, but iron and saturated fatty acids were removed from the nutritional component list because of their lack of relationship with frailty based on previous evidence.
 On the other hand, vitamin D, which is considered important for the prevention of frailty, was given a higher value in Meiji NPS for Older Adults.

 -

-*5WAKAYAMA, Ryota et al. Development and Validation of the Meiji Nutritional Profiling System per Serving Size.
-Nutrients, 2024, 16.16: 2700.
+*10WAKAYAMA, Ryota et al. Development and Validation of the Meiji Nutritional Profiling System per Serving Size.
+Nutrients, 2024, 16(16):2700.

 Examples of Meiji NPS Evaluations